Are you wondering what to use instead of chia seeds? Get inspired by these suggestions, and find the best substitute for chia seeds for your recipe.

 You can use arrowroot powder, Greek yogurt, and bananas as a thickening agent instead of chia seeds in recipes like puddings and sauces.
 It doesn’t provide the same nutritional benefit, but they will help thicken your dishes.

-If you love this article, try one of these recipes with chia seeds!
+If you enjoy the article, try one of these recipes with chia seeds!

 How are Chia Seeds Used?